sanskrit/learnsanskrit.org/content/guide/core/compound-vowels.md

 {sounds-dr ai au}

-Can we combine {s a} with these sounds again?
+Can we combine {s a} with these sounds once more?
 We can, but the result is the same.
 There are no more sounds we can create:

 {ex